nazariyg/Solr-5-for-django-haystack/README.md

 As of 2.0 version of [`django-haystack`](https://github.com/django-haystack/django-haystack), the compatibility layer with Solr backend lacks support for the newest 5.* versions of Solr out of the box.
 But the two can still happily work together with a few bits of extra configuration.

-You just need to tell Solr to lay out your index in the olden way, without those fancy data-driven schemaless wonders that are being pushed on you by default (schemaless mode has considerable [downsides](http://www.slideshare.net/lucenerevolution/schemaless-solr-and-the-solr-schema-rest-api/12) anyways).
+You just need to tell Solr to lay out the config for your Solr index in the olden way, without that fancy data-driven schemaless mode that is being pushed on you by default (schemaless mode has considerable [downsides](http://www.slideshare.net/lucenerevolution/schemaless-solr-and-the-solr-schema-rest-api/12) anyways).
 Here you can find steps for doing just that.

 You can skip the first step if you already have your Solr-as-a-**service** installed.